dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/04-data-segmentation/index.md

 #### Exercise 3: Create an App Segment

 While management zones have been used widely in Dynatrace to define access to data and filter data on a global level, in the latest Dynatrace they have been replaced by three new concepts, each tailored to satisfy the respective requirements of Enterprise environments:
-- Data Partitioning(lab5): Organize data logically and address performance and retention requirements.
+- Data Partitioning (lab 5): Organize data logically and address performance and retention requirements.
-- Data Access(lab3): Stay flexible and meet compliance and security demands by defining fine-grained access to data and Dynatrace platform capabilities based on a user's context.
+- Data Access (lab 3): Stay flexible and meet compliance and security demands by defining fine-grained access to data and Dynatrace platform capabilities based on a user's context.
-- Data Segmentation(lab4): Provide real-time filtering on huge data sets without the need to define thousands of individual rules.
+- Data Segmentation (lab 4): Provide real-time filtering on huge data sets without the need to define thousands of individual rules.

 In exercise 3 and all subsequent exercises, we will focus on exploring **Segments**.

 Let's start by creating a segment that will filter out all data connected to one of our applications - Easytrade.
+1. Navigate to Settings > Environment Segmentation > Segments
+2. Create a new Segment
+3. Instructions are provided below

 Variable DQL query for App